nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

     >>> G = TG.to_static()
     >>> G

-    MultiDiGraph with 6 nodes and 8 edges
+    DiGraph with 6 nodes and 8 edges

 .. code-block:: python